abpio/abp-commercial-docs/en/modules/cms-kit/index.md

 # CMS Kit Pro Module

-This module extends the [open-source CMS Kit module](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Index) and adds additional CMS (Content Management System) capabilities for your application.
+This module extends the [open-source CMS Kit module](https://docs.abp.io/en/abp/latest/Modules/Cms-Kit/Index) and adds additional CMS (Content Management System) capabilities to your application.

-> **This module currently available only for the MVC / Razor Pages UI**.
-While there is no official Blazor package, it can also work in a Blazor Server UI since a Blazor Server UI is actually a hybrid application that runs in an ASP.NET Core MVC / Razor Pages application.
+> **This module is currently only available for MVC / Razor Pages UIs**.
+While there is no an official Blazor package, it can also work in a Blazor Server UI since a Blazor Server UI is actually a hybrid application that runs in an ASP.NET Core MVC / Razor Pages application.

 The following features are provided by the open source CMS Kit module: